Neigelily/Scrape_IPA_wordlists_from_Wiktionary/README.md

 # Other info
 The execution of the script takes approximately 01:05 minute per 200 entries (=1 Wiktionary page) on my laptop.
 For scraping the French IPA wiktionary (79,825 entries), it would hence take approximately 07:15 hours to run.

+## Disclaimer:

-DISCLAIMER: The HTML structure of Wiktionary varies slitghtly from language to language.
+The HTML structure of Wiktionary varies slitghtly from language to language.
 This script is intended to be quite robust, but I cannot guarantee that it works perfectly for all languages of Wiktionary.